JuliaActors/YAActL.jl/docs/src/internals.md

 > When using multi-threading we have to be careful when using functions that are not pure as we might get a wrong answer. [^2]

-Since concurrency is the overarching theme of actor programming and behavior functions must access data to do their job, [data-race](https://en.wikipedia.org/wiki/Race_condition#Data_race) freedom is a major concern in working with actors.
-As a ground rule **actors don't share state**.
+Since concurrency is the overarching theme of actor programming, and behavior functions must access data to do their job, [data-race](https://en.wikipedia.org/wiki/Race_condition#Data_race) freedom is a major concern in working with actors.
+As a ground rule **actors don't share state and mutable variables**.

 ## Internal State